Meet Our Team

 Grace is originally from Wilmington, Delaware (very close to Philadelphia) and made the move to Kansas to pursue her career as an SLP.
 Grace loves to read, camp, cook, watch Philadelphia sports, and is currently learning how to sew!

-Kate Brite, M.A., CCC-SLP
+Kate Brite, M.S., CCC-SLP

 Speech-Language Pathologist